jordan-thirus/AzemOS/README.md

 - Podman Desktop

 ### `ujust` commands
-- `install-nvm` - performs a manual install of NVM.
+- `install-nvm` \ `update-nvm` - performs a manual or update install of NVM.
 Your dotfile of choice needs to be updated.
 - `install-xivlauncher` - installs the XIVLauncher as a Steam compatability tool with the default credentials storage as the KDEWallet.
 This provides a better experience running FFXIV on Linux.
+- `save-pipx-spec` - Saves the user's installed pipx programs to a file for replicating across multiple installs.
+Default location is `~/.pipx.spec.json`
+- `update-pipx` - Upgrades all pipx programs then updates the pipx spec file.
+- `save-flatpak-spec` - Saves the user's flatpaks programs to a file for replicating across multiple installs.
+Default location is `~/.flatpak.spec.txt`
+- `install-user-flatpaks` - Installs user-scoped flatpaks from the spec file
+- `install-1password-cli` - Install the 1Password CLI by layering it via `rpm-ostree`

 ### TODO
 - [ ] build NVIDIA variant
-- [ ] get 1Password autostart working
-- [ ] update `update` to include updating NVM if neccesary and update pipx programs
 - [ ] add command to install SMAPI
+- [ ] setup changelog

 ## Using Azem OS